MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-insure.md

 ### Overview of insurance policies

-To get an overview of your insurance policies, preview or print the **Insurance - List** report.
-The report shows all the policies and the most important fields from the insurance cards.
+To get an overview of your insurance policies, use the [Insurance - List](reports/report-5621.md) report.

 ### Insurance coverage

-To see which insurance policies cover each asset and by which amount, you can preview or print the **Insurance - Tot.
-Value Insured** report.
+To see which insurance policies cover each asset and by which amount, use the [Insurance - Tot.
+Value Insured](reports/report-5625.md) report.

 #### Over/under coverage